sw-samuraj/blog-catalan/README.md

 All these funcitons build on top of each other - `catalan` uses `binomial` which uses `factorial`.

 Additionally, there is a function `catalans` which returns a lazy sequence of the Catalan numbers.

+### recur namespace

+The namespace contains a `catalan` function which counts a Catalan number via recursion.

 ### Midje tests